Éva Gauthier: Return to North America

 Arriving in New York, Gauthier struggled to find a niche in an already crowded music scene.
-She put on a performance in Vaudeville entitled Songmotion, which combined Javan music with dancers.
+She put on a performance in vaudeville entitled Songmotion, which combined Javan music with dancers.
 New York was already home to many North American and European musical performers, so Gauthier focused on her Javan musical repertoire, which she combined with knowledge and skill in modernist western singing.
 Gauthier began giving annual recitals at Aeolian Hall, and in November 1917 her performance there caught the eye of many leading composers.
 She developed her own reputation quickly, known as a "...sensitive purveyor of interesting, untried songs".
 She gave renditions of three songs by Maurice Ravel.
 Her performance then also included American premieres of Stravinsky's Three Japanese Lyrics and Griffes' Five Poems of Ancient China and Japan.
 The performance was a great success, and she began to receive invitations to perform premieres of songs by contemporary composers.
 Stravinsky arranged to have Gauthier to premiere all of his vocal pieces.

 Gauthier travelled to Paris in 1920 at the behest of the Music League of America.
-Sent there to arrange a tour of North America by Maurice Ravel, she struck up a friendship and professional correspondence not only with him, but also with Erik Satie and Les Six.
+Sent there to arrange a tour of North America by Ravel, she struck up a friendship and professional correspondence not only with him, but also with Erik Satie and Les Six.
 This led to more music being sent to her by various composers that she would premiere in concert.
-She accepted and premiered almost all works sent to her, the only exception being a refusal to perform Pierrot Lunaire by Arnold Schoenberg.
+She accepted and premiered almost all works sent to her, the only exception being a refusal to perform Pierrot lunaire by Arnold Schoenberg.
 Through this, Gauthier performed large amounts of contemporary French music across the United States.
 She also included American music in all of her concerts.
 Gauthier toured America frequently and returned to Europe in 1922, and again in 1923.
-She began to explore Jazz music in concert as well, earning her negative reviews by many musical critics.
+She began to explore jazz music in concert as well, earning her negative reviews by many musical critics.